ocaml-sf/learn-ocaml/docs/exercises_format.md

   "learnocaml_version" : "2",
   "kind"               : "exercise" | "problem" | "project",
   "stars"              : [1 ..
 5],
+  /* Exercise title, falls back to 'title.txt' if the field is not present. */ "title"              : "Title of the exercise",
   /* In an exercise repository, each exercise must have a unique identifier. */ "identifier"         : "some_unique_identifier",
   /* Authors with their emails. */